 - Australia New Zealand Food Standard 1.4.4 – Prohibited and restricted plants and fungi

 - Read the Government's April 2017 media release – hemp seeds to be legalised as food

-- Growing industrial hemp – Ministry of Health website
+- Industrial hemp – Ministry of Health website

 - Proposal to allow hemp seed as food – Food Standards Australia New Zealand website

 If you have questions about the information on this page, email firstname.lastname@example.org